confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

     ![](2021-08-30-09-36-48.png)

-1. In the upper left corner, click Add a chart.
-Under the Bar section, select the 1st graph which should be Column Chart.
+1. In the upper left corner, click "Add a chart".
+Under the "Bar" section, select the 1st graph which should be "Column Chart".

     ![](2021-08-30-09-37-04.png)

     ![](2021-08-30-09-37-17.png)

-1. Verify that under the Data tab, `Programming_Language` is in the Dimension section, `Average_Number_of_Days_for_Answer` (SUM) is in the Metric section and `Average_Number_of_Days_for_Answer` (SUM) is in the Sort section as Descending.
+1. Verify that under the "Data" tab, `Programming_Language` is in the "Dimension" section, `Average_Number_of_Days_for_Answer` (SUM) is in the "Metric" section and `Average_Number_of_Days_for_Answer` (SUM) is in the "Sort" section as "Descending".

     ![](2021-08-30-09-37-59.png)